-Having had a successful greeting card range kicking around since the 90's, you would think developing another to be its successor would be simple.
+Having had a successful greeting card range kicking around since the 90's, you might think developing another to be it’s successor would be simple.
 The formula is there from FC2, my very first and by far, most successful range to date.
 It has calligraphy with no illustration- friendly and fun messages that are easy to buy!
 Apart from the colours, nothing much has changed with FC2.
-I still design the lettering by hand, sketch it out and then go over the layout I like with ink and a brush.
+I design the lettering by hand, sketch it out and then go over the layout I like with ink and a brush.
 It is foiled at the printers, so that the lettering is shiny and colourful, all done on a white card.
 When I designed FC2 back in 1998, to have a birthday card without pictures was unheard of.
 These days calligraphy & hand-lettering, or at least fonts that look like hand-lettering are everywhere- calligraphy is in vogue!

 So time to do something new!
 I submitted my first design proposal to my publisher at the beginning of last year.
 At that time I imagined it having gold calligraphy on a heavily textured card, simple & elegant.
 I went out to see what was out there and as so often happens, the market was flooded with what I thought was a totally original idea.
 Back to the drawing board as they say!
 Taking the calligraphic element and the type header from my original designs, I moved on and came up with a variety of new design options.
 To show you how the final 'Kirsten Burke' cards came to life, here are pictures to show the development.